 Changes in your RHR can also result from over-the-counter or prescription medications.
 Medications to treat asthma, depression, obesity, and attention deficit disorder tend to increase your RHR.
 However, medications prescribed for hypertension and heart conditions (beta-blockers, calcium channel blockers) typically decrease your resting heart rate.

 Circular will send you recommendations concerning your wellness if it detects something abnormal.
 Never forget to never just look at the numbers, but also evaluate how you feel for yourself.

-The RHR is a very good tool to correlate with your HRV, your sleep and, your activity.
-If the HRV and RHR indicators are relevant together then you can consider analyzing your vital signs over the next few days.
+The RHR is a very good tool to correlate with your HRV.
+If the HRV and RHR indicators are relevant together then you can consider that the value is reliable for your decisions.

 Although, when thinking solely about your wellness, RHR is a great tool and the programs designed in the programs circle might help you out.
 Don’t forget to also follow Kira’s recommendations about your sleep schedule.
-You will always have a great companion by your side in your Circular app (Kira), that’ll try to do its best at helping you higher you RHR in good proportions.
-And remember that her recommendations are measured and have a good chance of reflecting situations you’ll be better off changing.
+You will always have a great companion by your side in your Circular app, that’ll try to do its best at helping you increasing your RHR.

 We remind you that the Circular™ ring is not a medical device and should not be used to diagnose or monitor a pathology.